Internet security: Man in the middle

 A man-in-the-middle (MITM) attack is a type of cyber attack.
 Cybercriminals can intercept data sent between people to steal, eavesdrop or modify data for certain malicious purposes, such as extorting money and identity theft.
 Public WiFi is often insecure because monitoring or intercepting Web traffic is unknown.

 Application vulnerabilities

 Applications used to access Internet resources may contain security vulnerabilities such as memory safety bugs or flawed authentication checks.
 Such bugs can give network attackers full control over the computer.

-A widespread web-browser application vulnerability is the cross-origin resource sharing (CORS) vulnerability - for maximum security and privacy, make sure to adopt adequate countermeasures against it (such as the patches provided for WebKit-based browsers).

 Countermeasures

 Network layer security

 TCP/IP protocols may be secured with cryptographic methods and security protocols.
 These protocols include Secure Sockets Layer (SSL), succeeded by Transport Layer Security (TLS) for web traffic, Pretty Good Privacy (PGP) for email, and IPsec for network layer security.

-Internet Protocol Security (IPsec)

-IPsec is designed to protect TCP/IP communication in a secure manner.
-It is a set of security extensions developed by the Internet Engineering Task Force (IETF).
-It provides security and authentication at the IP layer by transforming data using encryption.
-Two main types of transformation form the basis of IPsec: the Authentication Header (AH) and ESP.
-They provide data integrity, data origin authentication, and anti-replay services.
-These protocols can be used alone or in combination.